AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 * The current Updates section shows the following information:

-  * User updates: Comments made by users and replies to those comments.
+  * **User updates**: Comments made by users and replies to those comments.
-  * System updates: Informational messages that Workfront creates to record certain events on an objects.
+  * **System updates**: Informational messages that Workfront creates to record certain events on an objects.
 For example, you can capture changes in status, name, or custom fields with system updates.
 Your Workfront or group administrator can enable system updates for your objects.
 For more information, see [Configure system updates](../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md).

 * The following objects don't record system updates: